POLITICS AS UNUSUAL: ART AT THE EDGE OF CONSPIRACY

 We have long imagined that the course of western history has proceeded through three distinct phases over the last few centuries, that of modernism, postmodernism and pluralism.
 And yet, a second paradigm for describing the present is the growing notion that we have entered a “Post-Truth Age”.

-Artists in the show: Mia B. Adams, Carlos Barberena, Malena Barnhart, Miguel Angel Godoy, Steve Hampton, Erin Kuhn, Chuck LaVoie, Miguel Angél Monzón, Rembrandt Quiballo, Alex Scheafer, Sour, Jamila Stacey, John Tuomisto-Bell, Chris Vena, and more artists TBA.
+Artists in the show: Mia B. Adams, Carlos Barberena, Malena Barnhart, Miguel Angel Godoy, Steve Hampton, Erin Kuhn, Chuck LaVoie, Miguel Angél Monzón, Rembrandt Quiballo, Alex Scheafer, Sour, Jamila Stacey, John Tuomisto-Bell, and Chris Vena.